Marion Military Institute

 Marion Military Institute, the Military College of Alabama, (MMI, sometimes Marion Institute, Marion Military, or simply Marion) is a public military junior college in Marion, Alabama.
 Founded in 1842, it is the official state military college of Alabama and the nation's oldest military junior college.

 Marion Military Institute is one of only four military junior colleges in the United States.
-MMI's programs include the Army's two-year Early Commissioning Program (ECP), an Army Reserve Officers Training Corps program through which qualified cadets can earn a commission as a Second Lieutenant after only two years of college.
+MMI's programs include the Army's two-year Early Commissioning Program (ECP), an Army Reserve Officers Training Corps program through which qualified cadets can earn a commission as a second lieutenant after only two years of college.
 MMI's ECP is one of the country's leading U.S. Army commissioning programs.
-The Service Academy Program (SAP) is a freshman year of academic and physical preparation for students who wish to attend one of the Service Academies in the United States.
-It is designated, endorsed, and selected by all five Service Academies.
-MMI also offers Marine Corps Platoon Leaders Course (PLC), the first two years of Air Force Reserve Officer Training Corps, or the Leadership Education Program (LEP) for those not intending to pursue a military service.
+The Service Academy Program (SAP) is a freshman year of academic and physical preparation for students who wish to attend one of the service academies in the United States.
+It is designated, endorsed, and selected by all five service academies.
+MMI also offers Marine Corps Platoon Leaders Course (PLC), the first two years of Air Force Reserve Officer Training Corps, or the Leadership Education Program (LEP) for those not intending to pursue military service.
 Over the years, MMI has produced more than 200 generals and admirals in the United States Armed Forces.

 MMI is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate of Arts and Associate of Science degrees.
 It has association memberships in the Association of Military Colleges and Schools of the United States and the Alabama College Conference.
-The accreditation by the Southern Association of Colleges and Schools and the Commission on International and Trans-Regional Accreditation entitles all the services and privileges of regional, national and international professional recognition.

 Marion Military Institute is an Alabama Historical Marker.
-It is the home of two National Register of Historic Places - The MMI Chapel and Lovelace Hall, and the President's House.
+It is the home of two National Register of Historic Places - the MMI Chapel and Lovelace Hall, and the President's House.
 The Alabama Military Hall of Honor (the Old Marion City Hall), created by executive order of Gov. George Wallace in 1975, is also on campus.